toolkit-ai/ai-dev/magnet-agent/README.md

 - **Isolated**.
 It spins up a Docker sandbox for coding tasks so it's isolated from your local environment.
 - **Portable**.
 We're making container APIs for local and cloud environments.
 - **Extensible**.
-You can add your own tasks by writing plugins with LangChain.
+You can give the agent your own tools with LangChain.

 Examples of open-ended tasks you can run with Magnet Agent: